 An Iranian is refused asylum in Sweden and faces expulsion to Iran.
-The Court is divided (4-3) as to the question whether the applicant risks religious persecution in Iran.
+The Chamber of the Court is divided (4-3) as to the question whether the applicant risks religious persecution in Iran and the case is referred tot the Grand Chamber (2 June 2014).